← Back to Topics

 What are common QSBS mistakes?

-• Failing to meet active business requirements during holding period
+• Not adhering to the active business requirements during the holding period.

-For comprehensive coverage, see QSBS Common Issues and Pitfalls.
+For a comprehensive review of these and other common issues, refer to QSBS Common Issues and Pitfalls.

 Recent Changes